Evaluation and Improvement of Fault Detection for Large Language Models: Introduction

-To bridge this gap, in this paper, we first study the effectiveness of existing fault detection methods on LLMs.
-The major challenge in conducting such a study is that most existing fault detection methods are proposed for classification tasks and use the output probabilities for the selection.
-It is necessary to design the prompt to guide LLMs to produce the output with their confidence.
-To solve this, for datasets that have more than two classes, we add examples in each class in the prompt as guidance to ask LLMs to predict new data.
+To bridge this gap, in this paper, we conduct the first study to investigate the effectiveness of existing fault detection methods for LLMs.
+The major challenge in the study is that most fault detection methods are proposed for classification tasks and use the output probabilities for data prioritization, but LLMs normally output a sequence of tokens without such a clear output probability for the given task.
+To solve this, we design the prompt to guide LLMs to produce the output with their confidence.
+For datasets that have more than two classes, we add examples~(few-shot) in each class in the prompt as guidance to ask LLMs to predict new data.
 In total, our study covers nine fault detection methods including both learning-based methods, e.g., TestRank~\cite{NEURIPS2021_ae785101}, and output-based methods, e.g., ATS~\cite{10.1145/3510003.3510232}.
-Based on the experiment results collected from four datasets~(e.g., sentiment analysis and code clone detection) and four LLMs~(e.g., LLaMA and GPT4), we found that 1) GPT models are more confident in their outputs~(e.g., 0.84 vs. 0.76 of GPT3.5 vs. CodeLLaMA), 2) LLMs are not well-calibrated and overconfident in clone detection, problem classification, and news classification tasks, and 3) existing fault detection methods perform pool on LLMs compared their performance on classical deep learning models.
-For example, seven out of eight methods perform worse than random selection on LLaMA.
+Based on the experiment results collected from four datasets~(e.g., sentiment analysis and code clone detection) and four LLMs~(e.g., LLaMA3 and GPT4).
+We found that 1) LLMs are not well-calibrated and overconfident in clone detection, problem classification, and news classification tasks, 2) simple methods such as Margin perform better compared to others, and 3) however, existing fault detection methods perform relatively pool on LLMs compared their performance on classical deep learning models.
 There is a need to propose methods to further enhance existing fault detection methods.